Carl Friedrich Gauss: Astronomy

 One fruit of Gauss's research on Pallas perturbations was the Determinatio Attractionis...
 (1818) on a method of theoretical astronomy that later became known as the "elliptic ring method".
 It introduced an averaging conception in which a planet in orbit is replaced by a fictitious ring with mass density proportional to the time the planet takes to follow the corresponding orbital arcs.
 Gauss presents the method of evaluating the gravitational attraction of such an elliptic ring, which includes several steps; one of them involves a direct application of the arithmetic-geometric mean (AGM) algorithm to calculate an elliptic integral.

 Even after Gauss's contributions to theoretical astronomy came to an end, more practical activities in observational astronomy continued and occupied him during his entire career.
 As early as 1799, Gauss dealt with the determination of longitude by use of the lunar parallax, for which he developed more convenient formulas than those were in common use.
 After appointment as director of observatory he attached importance to the fundamental astronomical constants in correspondence with Bessel.
 Gauss himself provided tables of nutation and aberration, solar coordinates, and refraction.
 He made many contributions to spherical geometry, and in this context solved some practical problems about navigation by stars.
-He published a great number of observations, mainly on minor planets and comets; his last observation was the solar eclipse of 28 July 1851.
+He published a great number of observations, mainly on minor planets and comets; his last observation was the Solar eclipse of July 28, 1851.